congnqnexlesoft/lumen-maintenance-mode/README.md

 MAINTENANCE_RESPONSE_FORMAT=json
 ```
 ### Using View
-- Copy this file to your project `src/resources/views/errors/503.blade.php`
+- Copy these files to your project:
 ```
 resources/views/errors/503.blade.php
+storage/framework/.gitignore
 ```

 ## Put the application into maintenance mode.